microsoft/pai/README_DRAFT.md

 ## How to use
 - Training
-You can queue a training job, and wait it complete.
-Also you can request a dedicated resource on-demand, to work with an interactive environment like Jupyter notebook.
+You can queue a training job and wait it complete.
+Also, you can request a dedicated resource on-demand, to work with an interactive environment like Jupyter notebook.
 In both scenarios, you need to submit a job with different configurations
     - [Submit a job in Visual Studio](https://github.com/Microsoft/vs-tools-for-ai/blob/master/docs/pai.md)
     - [Submit a job in Visual Studio Code](https://github.com/Microsoft/vscode-tools-for-ai/blob/master/docs/quickstart-05-pai.md)
     - [Submit a job in web portal](https://github.com/Microsoft/pai/blob/master/job-tutorial/README.md#job-submission)